lupyuen/lupyuen.github.io/src/sourdough.md

 -   1/2 teaspoon (2.8g) Salt

--   2 teaspoon Instant Dry Yeast [(Redman)](https://www.redmanshop.com/shop-by-category/baking-ingredients/baking-aids/yeast/000000000000012294.html).
-If our Sourdough Starter is super floofy, skip the Yeast.

--   1/4 teaspoon Baking Soda / Sodium Bicarbonate (to neutralise the sourness and give extra poofiness).
+-   1/2 teaspoon Baking Soda / Sodium Bicarbonate (to neutralise the sourness and give extra poofiness).
 Too much Baking Soda will taste soapy!

-    Separate the Yeast and Baking Soda from the Wet Ingredients.
-Pile on the Vital Wheat Gluten + Sugar + Salt, dig a little hole, place the Yeast and Baking Soda inside the hole.
+    Separate the Baking Soda from the Wet Ingredients.
+Pile on the Vital Wheat Gluten + Sugar + Salt, dig a little hole, place the Baking Soda inside the hole.

 -   NO MILK because the loaf will look burnt